R-N/ciperpus_test/README.md

 # ciperpus_test

-Fuzzy and csv test case testing for CodeIgniter 3 implemented in python 3 with Selenium, unittest, and html-testRunner.
+Fuzzy and csv test case test automation for CodeIgniter 3 implemented in python 3 with Selenium, unittest, and html-testRunner.

 **Ciperpus Interface**